One of the most critical tasks that applications have to perform is

 parties over a network connection, and might need to be left blank.
 In

-this case, the transient keyword can be used.
+keyword can be used.
 The

 transient field indicates that a particular member variable should not